Interlisp/online/docs/OIO_Operations_Guide.md

 # Online.Interlisp.Org: Operations Guide
 ## Overview
 Online.interlisp.org runs on an AWS EC2 instance (currently a t3.medium instance with 50GB attached EBS storage) controlled by the Interlisp.org AWS account.
 This instance runs Ubuntu (currently 20.04) with Docker CE installed.
-An AWS Elastic IP (3.19.8.9) is assigned to the instance, which in turn is pointed to by an DNS A record for online.interlisp.org managed via the Interlisp.org GoDaddy account.
+An AWS Elastic IP (3.19.8.9) is assigned to the instance, which in turn is pointed to by a DNS A record for online.interlisp.org managed via the Interlisp.org GoDaddy account.

 Build, operation and maintenance of online.interlisp.org centers around two Docker images:  the Portal image and the Medley (Online) image.
 These two images are available from the Github Container Registry at ghcr.io/interlisp/online-production and ghcr.io/interlisp/online-medley, respectively.
 (There is also a third image ghcr.io/interlisp/online-development that is a version of the Portal image with additional tools/features for test and development work.)